Cherhill

 Cherhill is a village and civil parish in Wiltshire, England.
 The village is about 2+1/2 mi east of the town of Calne, on the A4 road towards Marlborough.
-The parish includes the village of Yatesbury.
+The parish includes the village of Yatesbury and the hamlets of Blackland, Theobald's Green, Calstone Wellington and Calstone.

-Overview

-Cherhill has a population of around 700 with a mixture of housing ranging from thatched cottages (some dating to the 14th century) to newly built detached houses.
+Cherhill has a population of around 700 with a mixture of housing ranging from thatched cottages (some dating from the 14th century) to newly built detached houses.
 The River's Brook rises in the northeast of the village and flows west towards Quemerford, where it joins the River Marden.

-Cherhill is known for the Cherhill White Horse cut into the chalk hillside in 1780, the Landsdowne obelisk on the Cherhill Downs, and the crop circles that appeared in the fields at the bottom of the Downs.
+Cherhill is located in the western foothills of the North Wessex Downs National Landscape.
+Cherhill Down, a hill to the southeast of the village, is known for the Cherhill White Horse cut into the chalk hillside in 1780, the Lansdowne Monument obelisk, and the crop circles that appeared in the fields at the bottom of the hill.
 The area around the horse and obelisk is owned by the National Trust.
 On a clear day, the 840 ft summit offers fine views, up to 25 miles, with the water tower at Tetbury in Gloucestershire visible.
 Atop the tall hill to the north of the village, opposite to Cherhill Downs, it is said to be possible to see the Severn crossings to South Wales, 38 mi to the west.